yiihuang/perspective_projection/README.md

 ### Option 1: Use the Live Demo (Recommended)
 Simply visit the live demo link above - no setup required!

+> 💡 **New Feature**: UI controls are now draggable!
+Look for the ⋮⋮ dots on the Controls button and drag to move the panel anywhere on screen.

 ### Option 2: Run Locally
 ```bash
 # Clone the repository